Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation problem setup

 \subsubsection{Knee lesion identification task}

-\paragraph{Clinical task} MRI is the workhorse in diagnosing knee disorders with high accuracies~\cite{Rosas2009}.
-We focus on the task of identifying meniscus tear vs. intact based on knee MRI. \paragraph{Data} We used the publicly available knee MRI dataset MRNet~\cite{Bien2018}.
+\paragraph{Clinical task} MRI is the workhorse in diagnosing knee disorders with high accuracies~\citep{Rosas2009}.
+We focus on the task of identifying meniscus tear vs. intact based on knee MRI. \paragraph{Data} We used the publicly available knee MRI dataset MRNet~\citep{Bien2018}.
 It consists of three modalities showing the knee structure from the coronal, sagittal, and axial view.
 The coronal view can be T1 weighted, or T2 weighted with fat saturation.
 The sagittal view is proton density (PD) weighted, or T2 weighted with fat saturation.
 Finally, the axial view is PD weighted with fat saturation.

 We use bounding boxes of the meniscus as the representation of human prior knowledge in the explanation plausibility quantification.
-They were annotated by the first author who holds an M.D. degree based on knee MRI lesion interpretation principles~\cite{Rosas2009}.
+They were annotated by the first author who holds an M.D. degree based on knee MRI lesion interpretation principles~\citep{Rosas2009}.
 The bounding boxes are not exact annotations that localize the specific tear lesion, but only outline the anatomical location of the lateral and medial meniscus as a whole.
 This is meant to be closer to the practical real-world XAI evaluation scenario where only the least amount of annotation effort and domain expertise are required.

-\paragraph{Model} We used the same model architecture and training paradigm from the third place of MRNet challenge~\cite{Bien2018}, which fused multi-modal information at the feature level.
-We trained five models by only varying their random states of parameter initialization.
+\paragraph{Model} We used the same model architecture and training paradigm from the third place of MRNet challenge~\citep{Bien2018}, which fused multi-modal information at the feature level.
+We trained five models by only varying their random seeds for parameter initialization.
 The model performance area under the curve (AUC) on the validation set is $0.8395 \pm 0.0107$, which is equivalent to the reported ones in \cite{Bien2018}.
 The test AUC, however, is lower: $0.7934 \pm 0.0162$.